postgrespro/pg_probackup/Documentation.md

 Specifies the transaction ID up to which recovery will proceed.

     --recovery-target-inclusive=boolean
 Specifies whether to stop just after the specified recovery target (true), or just before the recovery target (false).
-This option can only be used together with `--recovery-target-name`, `--recovery-target-time`, `--recovery-target-lsn`, or `--recovery-target-xid` options.
+This option can only be used together with `--recovery-target-name`, `--recovery-target-time`, `--recovery-target-lsn` or `--recovery-target-xid` options.
 The default value is taken from the [recovery_target_inclusive](https://www.postgresql.org/docs/current/recovery-target-settings.html#RECOVERY-TARGET-INCLUSIVE) parameter.

     --recovery-target-action=pause|promote|shutdown
     Default: pause